These guidelines will assist departments, laboratories and centers (DLCs) in hosting minors as interns or employees at MIT.

 Non-MIT Student Worker (Considered "Term Employee"): Paid through MIT

 An MIT TERM Employee applies to an employee (including minors between ages 16-17) whose appointment has specific "begin" and "end" dates.
 Non-MIT Student Workers can be employed on a full- or part-time basis.
-If the individual is a high school or college student participating in a prescribed program of study (e.g. coop program, teen worker program, paid internship) the individual should be paid as a "TERM Employee."
+If the individual is a high school or college student participating in a prescribed work-study or similar program of study (e.g. coop program, teen worker program, paid internship) the individual should be paid as a "TERM Employee."

 Please use job code HR-01ST01 Non-MIT Student Worker (non-benefits eligible).